cpchalk/gpcheckx/README.md

 The option '-p' with no -s option requires the most time and memory of all.

-All the examples given here run with 1.5 GB of available memory and mostly have processing times of less than 3 or 4 hours on an average laptop.
+All of the examples given here run with 1.5 GB of available memory and mostly have processing times of less than 3 or 4 hours on an average laptop.